elatov/elatov.github.io/_posts/2013-01-14-connecting-to-a-vm-using-serial-port-over-the-network-with-moxa-device-server.md

   - netcat
   - Virtual Serial Port
 ---
-Before we get into how to set this up, let&#8217;s get a good diagram going to better understand how all the components work.
+Before we get into how to set this up, let's get a good diagram going to better understand how all the components work.
 Here is what I came up with:

 <a href="http://virtuallyhyper.com/2013/01/connecting-to-a-vm-using-serial-port-over-the-network-with-moxa-device-server/vm_serial_connection_over_network/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2013/01/connecting-to-a-vm-using-serial-port-over-the-network-with-moxa-device-server/vm_serial_connection_over_network/']);" rel="attachment wp-att-5447"><img class="alignnone size-full wp-image-5447" alt="VM Serial Connection Over Network Connecting to a VM using Serial Port Over the Network With a Moxa Device Server" src="http://virtuallyhyper.com/wp-content/uploads/2012/12/VM_Serial_Connection_Over_Network.jpg" width="937" height="339" title="Connecting to a VM using Serial Port Over the Network With a Moxa Device Server" /></a>

-So to configure this from the VM, we can follow instructions laid out in &#8220;<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-virtual-machine-admin-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-virtual-machine-admin-guide.pdf']);">vSphere Virtual Machine Administration ESXi 5.0</a>&#8220;.
+So to configure this from the VM, we can follow instructions laid out in "<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-virtual-machine-admin-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-virtual-machine-admin-guide.pdf']);">vSphere Virtual Machine Administration ESXi 5.0</a>".
 From that document:

 > **Using Serial Ports with vSphere Virtual Machines**
 > You can set up virtual serial ports connections for vSphere virtual machines in several ways.
 The connection method that you select depends on the task that you need to accomplish.